vgacentrifuge/pcb/README.md

 When connected, the MCU communicates via SPI to the card.
 In addition to the 4 SPI pins, The SD-card takes a 3.3V VDD and ground.

+Mouser has thousands of the [MEM2051-00-195-00-A](https://no.mouser.com/ProductDetail/GCT/MEM2051-00-195-00-A?qs=KUoIvG%2F9Ilat7yfJRNWXUQ%3D%3D) for 12kr a pop.
+The solder pads are on the underside, is that a problem?
+TODO.
+When buying from Mouser, we may as well buy an 8GB microSD card for 99kr as well: [SDSDQAB-008G](https://no.mouser.com/ProductDetail/SanDisk/SDSDQAB-008G?qs=EgF7oUuTQmoYk8ahPy9gPg%3D%3D)

 ### LCD text output

 ### Input panel